Doubts over China tennis star's email raise safety concerns - WHIZ News

 Her allegation came just three months before Beijing hosts the Winter Olympics, which have been the target of a boycott campaign from multiple human rights organizations largely over China’s repression of Uyghur Muslims.
 The games face a possible diplomatic boycott by the United States and other countries.
 Rights groups have likened Beijing’s 2022 Olympics to Hitler’s 1936 Berlin Olympics.
 China has consistently denied any human rights abuses and says its actions are part of counterterrorism programs.

 Peng has played in three Olympics.
-The International Olympic Committee said Thursday in a statement that, “We have seen the latest reports and are encouraged by assurances that she is safe.”
+The IOC said Thursday in a statement that, “We have seen the latest reports and are encouraged by assurances that she is safe.”

 The Switzerland-based IOC, which derives 73% of its income from selling broadcast rights and another 18% from sponsors, has not criticized China, and often repeats that it is only a sports business and has no remit to act on policies of a sovereign state.